Brett Pertuz, Senior Warden

 Mr. Justin Brownhill has attended Grace Church for 8 years with his wife Renee and daughter Mariah.
 He is active on the Outreach Committee, is a member of the Finance and Audit Committee, and looks forward to helping pioneer our parish partnership with Grosvenor Chapel in England.
 Professionally, he is managing partner of the merchant bank, SenaHill Partners, LP, bringing the experience of both executive management and investment banking to the Financial Services, Fin-Tech and Software sectors.
 A native of London, Justin received his BComm in Finance with distinction from the University of Calgary, Canada.
 Shortly upon arriving to NYC in 1994, he helped launch an inner-city youth program called Minds Matter of NYC, Inc. He still enjoys many philanthropic efforts, primarily focused on children and communities in need.
 He was a former international-level swimmer, and is involved as director on a number of corporate boards.
 He has been an active member of the Business Council of New Orleans and the Association of Trade Finance in the Americas (ATFA).
 He is an executive mentor to FinTech Innovation Lab’s Entrepreneurial Network, FinTech StartupBootcamp and Barclays TechStars.

 Mr. David DiDomenico began attending Grace Church in 2009.
 All three of his children (Rafe, Charlie and Lucia) were baptized at Grace.
-His eldest son and daughter are members of the choir; all of their children participate in the Christmas Pageant.
+All of the children are members of the choir and participate in the Christmas Pageant.
 His wife, Olivia Douglas, is a Trustee of Grace Church School where all of their children are enrolled.
-In 2012, he served as chair of the Power of Grace Campaign Committee.
-Service to the Church has been among his most rewarding experiences, and he is honored to serve on the Vestry.
-Professionally, he is a general partner in a private investment partnership.
+In 2012 David served as chair of the Power of Grace Campaign Committee.
+Service to the Church has been among his most rewarding experiences, and he is honored to be nominated for the Vestry.
+Professionally he serves as a general partner in a private investment partnership.

 Ms. Elana Foundos has attended Grace Church for 35 years.
 Her sons Justin and Luca D’Onofrio were baptized and confirmed at Grace.
 Justin sang in the choir and they were both acolytes for many years.
 Ms. Foundos and her husband Vincent D’Onofrio were Sunday school teachers for over 10 years.
 She is on the Altar Guild and is the outgoing President of the ECW of Grace Church.
 She has been on the Vestry for 3 years.
 Ms. Foundos is an artist and graphic designer and has a business ARTeffect.